adsabs/adsabs.github.io/_includes/_help/userpreferences/_posts/myads.md

 Things to note during setup:
 * During setup, you can provide multiple name variations and/or your ORCID ID to identify your papers.
 Notifications include any papers added since the last update citing work by any of the given author name(s) or ORCID IDs
-* Weekly emails are no longer split into astronomy, physics, and arXiv collections notifications, but are instead condensed into a single email that queries all collections.
+* Weekly emails are condensed into a single email that queries all collections.
 If your papers cannot be uniquely specified via your name or name variations, consider setting up an ORCID ID and claiming the papers you wish to receive citations notifications for.
 Alternatively, you can set up a general notification that includes the desired collection.
 The syntax for this would be, for example, *citations(author:"Huchra, J.") collection:astronomy*

 ### Authors
 The authors notifications are generated weekly over the weekend and notify you of up to 5 new papers by any of the given authors.
 Only papers added since the last update will be shown.
 The setup interface is similar to that of the citations notifications and either author names or ORCID IDs can be provided.
-Again, as for the citations notifications, the astronomy, physics, and weekly arXiv emails are now combined.
 Use name variations or ORCID IDs to disambiguate, or set up a general notification that includes the desired collection.

 ### Keywords
 The keywords notifications are generated weekly over the weekend and notify you of newly added papers about a given set of keywords or other query.
 Three queries are constructed for the given search term(s): recent papers, trending papers, and useful papers.
-Recent papers shows the 5 most recent papers matching the given query, while trending papers shows the 5 papers that best match the query *[trending](../search/second-order)(query)*.
-Useful papers shows the 5 papers that best match the query *[useful](../search/second-order)(query)*.
+Recent papers shows the 5 most recent papers matching the given query, while trending papers shows the 5 papers that best match the query *[trending]({% if include.ads %}../search/second-order{% else %}../search-scix/second-order{% endif %})(query)*.
+Useful papers shows the 5 papers that best match the query *[useful]({% if include.ads %}../search/second-order{% else %}../search-scix/second-order{% endif %})(query)*.

 <figure>
    <img src="{{ site.baseurl }}/help/img/myads_keywords.png"  class="img-responsive">